 A tutor to many Gelugpa tulkus and resident teacher at the Library of Tibetan Works and Archives in Dharamsala, India, before leaving to establish his own centers in New Zealand, where he passed away.

 The second refuge jewel.
 Literally, “that which is established” but generally etymologized as “that which holds or protects (us from suffering)” and hence brings happiness and leads us towards liberation and enlightenment.
 In Buddhism, absolute Dharma is the realizations attained along the path to liberation and enlightenment, and conventional Dharma is seen as both the teachings of the Buddha and virtuous actions.

 One of the five transcendental wisdoms, the wisdom that apprehends the nature of phenomena.
 The other wisdoms are: mirror-like wisdom, wisdom of equality, all-accomplishing wisdom and wisdom of analysis.

 The truth body of a buddha; the other "body" being the rupakaya or form body.
 It can be divided into the jnanakaya or wisdom body (the blissful omniscient mind of a buddha) and the svabhavikakaya or nature body (the emptiness of the buddha's mind).
 See also nirmanakaya, sambhogakaya, three kayas and four kayas.

 A ninth-century Indian scholar and author of the mind training text Wheel of Sharp Weapons.

 Incense; one of the offering substances.

-Aka the Diamond Sutra or Vajra Cutter Sutra, one of the most popular of the Prajnaparamita, or Perfection of Wisdom sutras.
+Also known as the Diamond Sutra or Vajra Cutter Sutra, one of the most popular of the Prajnaparamita, or Perfection of Wisdom sutras.
 The Tibetan title is often abbreviated to Dorje Chöpa.